-This post is the sixth in a series of posts based on the “Best Practices for School Auctions” whitepaper from the Greater Giving Fundraising Excellence Series.
+This post about recruiting school volunteers for your event is the sixth in a series of posts based on the “Best Practices for School Auctions” whitepaper from the Greater Giving Fundraising Excellence Series.
 Each new post covers the unique challenges school auction planners face, and how to overcome those challenges.
 Read additional articles: School Auctions Series

-A school auction is a large-scale event and requires a lot of volunteers working together to pull it off successfully.
+A school auction is a large-scale event and requires recruiting school volunteers working together to pull it off successfully.

 So how do you recruit all those volunteers?
 Treat it like a job.